-- Allow for off-premise signs.
-(Woodson) Comment: With this statement Councilor Woodson is seeking to initiate a conversation on off-premise signs in general with the off-site signs for the Flagstaff Auto Park, Flagstaff Mall and Marketplace, and the Catholic Church as examples. - Window Sign: Delete the permit requirement for any sign inside a business or on the inside surface of a window.
-(Mayor Nabours) Pros: Business owners save time and money by not having to apply on-line or to the City for a permit for a window sign.
+Comment: With this statement Councilor Woodson is seeking to initiate a conversation on off-premise signs in general with the off-site signs for the Flagstaff Auto Park, Flagstaff Mall and Marketplace, and the Catholic Church as examples.

+4. Window Sign: Delete the permit requirement for any sign inside a business or on the inside surface of a window.
+(Mayor Nabours) April 12, 2014 work session - a majority of councilors agreed to eliminate the permit requirements for temporary window signs.
+Pros: Business owners save time and money by not having to apply on-line or to the City for a permit for a window sign.